ewaldt4148/space-war-project/README.md

 This new game features Coops the cat who is fed up with the pestering birds always messing up his day.
 Help him on his quest to say "bye-bye" to those birds with the little help of his friendly gun.

+### How to play.

+1. To play this game you will use the right and left arrow keys to move Coops.

+2. To shoot you will press the SPACE button.
+BUt be careful with your shots, there is a cool down after each shot

+3. There are designed levels for Coops to battle through.
+The first two stages start off with just one enemy bird.

+   as the stages are cleared more birds are added.
+Untill there are no more birds left to add.